2018 Tournament Rules

 Re-entry rule (if not batting entire lineup): Starters may re-enter in the same offensive spot once.
 Substitutes cannot re-enter the game once they have been removed.

 All coaches, both head coaches and assistant coaches, will be required to sign the Coaches Code of Conduct.
-This form is located on the Online Team Check-In page on this website.
+This form is located on the team portal page on this website.
 Once the form is completed, it will need to be uploaded.

 During opening ceremonies and the parade of teams, you will want for your team to be led onto the field holding a team banner.
 We suggest a 3′ x 5′ banner size.